The Madrid Open is a tennis tournament that takes place in May each year in the Manzanares Park Tennis Center in Madrid Spain.

 Women’s Singles

-Ons Jabeur is the defending champion in the women’s singles event in Madrid after beating Jessica Pegula 7-5, 0-6, 6-2 in the 2022 women’s singles final.
+Aryna Sabalenka is the current champion in the women’s singles event in Madrid after beating Iga Swiatek 6-3, 3-6, 6-3 in the 2023 women’s singles final.

 Petra Kvitova currently holds the record for most singles titles in Madrid with a total of three titles to her name (2011, 2015, 2018).